hiltonjanfield/jquery.enhsplitter/README.md

 Advanced Usage
 --------------

-jquery.enhsplitter has a number of options, available below.
+jquery.enhsplitter has a number of options.
 Usage is just like most jQuery plugins - just pass the options as an object parameter.

+Please refer to the [demo](http://janfield.ca/github/jquery.enhsplitter/demo.html) for full details on the available options.

 ```javascript
 jQuery(function ($) {